Congregational Support

 Email: rsmith@united-church.ca

-Canadian Shield Regional Council
+Serves in: Canadian Shield Regional Council

 Email: mduncanson-hales@united-church.ca

-Canadian Shield and Shining Waters Regional Council
+Serves in: Canadian Shield Regional Council

 Email: swhitehead@united-church.ca